AbramovichAnna/Pokemon_Adventure/README.md

 ## Introduction

-Welcome to the Pokemon Catching Game!
+Welcome to the Pokemon Adventure Game!
 This console-based game is designed for practicing Object-Oriented Programming (OOP) skills.
 The goal of the game is simple: catch as many Pokemon as you can and earn XP points for each captured Pokemon.
 You'll start the game with 5 Poke Balls, but if luck is on your side, you might find more during your adventure.
 Be cautious, though, as Team Rocket may appear and attempt to steal your hard-earned Pokemon.

 ## Files Description